 Take Advantage of Credit Cards at 0% and Avoid Traps

-For example, if at the end of a 12 months promotion with no interest, the client kept a balance of $500.00 from an original amount of $6,000.00, he will have to pay the interests on the original amount of $6,000.00 and not just on the balance of $500.00!
+For example, if at the end of a 12 month promotion at 0% interest the client keeps a balance of $500.00, from an original amount of $6,000.00, he will have to pay the interest on the original amount of $6,000.00, and not just on the balance of $500.00!

-Try our Paying Less With Credit Promotions >
+Try our calculator Paying Less With Credit Promotions >